sabhafalki/Module-4-Challenge/README.md

 # Module-4-Challenge School District Analysis
 # Overview of Project #
-The purpose of this Project is to analyze and audit the Election Outcome for a recent local congressional election, to determine the winning candidate and the largest voter turnout based on county.
+The purpose of this Project is to further analyze the School district report to determine academic dishonesty of grades for Thomas High School.
+By specifying reading and math grades for grade ninth.So that the school Board can upload proper state-testing standards.
 The analysis required the following data to be presented:
 1. The total number of votes cast.
 2. The list of candidates in the election.
 3. The total number of votes received by each candidate.